Best daily deals

 Put simply, the bitrate of an audio file or stream is the amount of data transferred per second.
 Of course, that doesn’t tell us what the bit depth or sample rate is, but in broad terms the more data a file has, the more information is stored within.
 However, this doesn’t necessarily communicate the more important aspects of a digital file: bit depth and sample rate.

 When a song is digitally transcribed into a digital signal, it is sampled at a set rate of periods per second (sample rate), with a certain amount data (bit depth) per sample.
-You can then take these figures and find the theoretical maximum bitrate—the higher the bit depth and/or sample rate of the file, the greater the bitrate.
+You can then take these figures and find the theoretical maximum bitrate — the higher the bit depth and/or sample rate of the file, the greater the bitrate.
 For example, a CD uses a 16-bit signal that’s sampled at 44.1 thousand times per second (kHz).
 The bitrate for such a file would be 1,411kbps if it wasn’t compressed in any way.

 However, some MP3 and other compressed digital files are able to get away with much smaller bitrates by compressing the audio.
-In order for streaming services to work, for example, codecs with lower bitrates (eg, Opus, AAC) are prized for their ability to get you the tunes you want without exploding your data charges when you listen from your phone.
+For streaming services to work, for example, codecs with lower bitrates (eg, Opus, AAC) are prized for their ability to get you the tunes you want without exploding your data charges when you listen from your phone.
 Ever since the MP3 hit the scene, more and more effort has been expended to shave bitrates without negatively affecting audio quality.

 Those chasing audio quality have the opposite impulse: higher bitrates, sample rates, and bit depths should be better for quality, right?
 Many hi-res audio files for sale online offer this, but is the file really that much better, or what’s going on?